Roxboro National School

-d) A shared understanding of what bullying is and its impact;
+- To adopt a school-wide approach which develops a shared understanding of what bullying is and its impact.

 Bullying is unwanted negative behaviour, verbal, psychological or physical conducted, by an individual or group against another person (or persons) and which is repeated over time.